 188.8.131.52 Clean the SS cover of the drain and relocate at its place.

 184.108.40.206 Frequency: Once a shift or as & when required.

 5.5 Weekly Cleaning

-5.5.1 In addition of daily cleaning activity, clean the ceiling, walls and pendants with vacuum cleaner or lint free cloth dampened with IPA 70% v/v.
+5.5.1 In addition to daily cleaning activity, clean the ceiling, walls, and pendants with the vacuum cleaner or lint-free cloth dampened with IPA 70% v/v.